 Council Tax versus Business Rates: The 140/70-Day Test

-England operates a 140/70-day FHL self-catering test for the council-tax-versus-business-rates routing.
-Property available for letting at least 140 days a year and actually let at least 70 days in the relevant period qualifies for business rates (eligible for small-business-rates relief, which typically yields a zero rates bill for rateable values under £12,000).
-Property failing the test stays under council tax and is exposed to the LURA 2023 s.80 second-home premium of up to 100 percent.
+England decides between council tax and business rates on a 140/70-day FHL self-catering test.
+Make your property available for letting at least 140 days a year and actually let it at least 70 days in the relevant period and it qualifies for business rates, with small-business-rates relief that typically yields a zero rates bill for rateable values under £12,000.
+Fail the test and it stays under council tax, exposed to the LURA 2023 s.80 second-home premium of up to 100 percent.

 The 140/70 test was tightened from an earlier 14-day standard in 2022 specifically to remove low-utilisation FHL claimers from business-rates relief.
 The change shifted many marginal Airbnb units back into the council-tax regime, where they then became exposed to the LURA 2023 s.80 premium when local authorities adopted it from 1 April 2024 (the earliest possible date under the s.80 one-year-prior-notice mechanic; most tourism-area authorities first imposed the premium from 1 April 2025).

-The LURA 2023 s.80 premium is a charge on the second-home owner rather than an expense of the property business in the strict sense.
-It is not directly deductible against rental income on the investment side of §28.
-It IS deductible against trading income on the trading side of §28.
-This is one of the single largest practical reasons for hosts at the boundary to seriously model the §28 line.
+The LURA 2023 s.80 premium is a charge on you as a second-home owner rather than an expense of the property business in the strict sense.
+On the investment side of §28 it is not directly deductible against your rental income.
+On the trading side of §28 it IS deductible against trading income.
+If you are sitting at the boundary, that is one of the largest practical reasons to model the §28 line seriously.

 OTA Fees and Cleaning Fees: The Accounting Flow

-Airbnb operates two principal fee structures in 2026: a split-fee (host pays approximately 3 percent commission, guest pays a service fee) and a simplified-fee (host pays approximately 14 to 16 percent, guest pays no service fee).
-Each platform presents the gross figure differently; the host must reconcile each platform to its own ledger.
+Airbnb runs two principal fee structures in 2026: a split-fee (you pay approximately 3 percent commission, the guest pays a service fee) and a simplified-fee (you pay approximately 14 to 16 percent, the guest pays no service fee).
+Each platform presents the gross figure differently, so you have to reconcile every platform back to your own ledger.

-- Host-side OTA commission: deductible operating expense under ITTOIA 2005 s.270 trade-equivalent deduction basis.
-Report in the relevant SA105 deduction box (not netted at top-line).
+- Host-side OTA commission: a deductible operating expense under ITTOIA 2005 s.270 trade-equivalent deduction basis.
+Report it in the relevant SA105 deduction box, not netted at top-line.

-- Guest-side service fee: not income to the host; not visible on the host's ledger; not a host-side deduction.
+- Guest-side service fee: not income to you, not visible on your ledger, not a deduction for you.

-- Cleaning fees charged to guests as a separate line item: gross taxable income to the host.
-The cleaner cost (paid by the host to the cleaner) is a deductible expense.
-The two-way flow nets out neutral on profit, but inflates gross receipts for VAT-threshold and cash-basis-line measurement.
+- Cleaning fees charged to guests as a separate line item: gross taxable income to you.
+The cleaner cost you pay is a deductible expense.
+The two-way flow nets out neutral on profit, but inflates your gross receipts for VAT-threshold and cash-basis-line measurement.

 - Inclusive cleaning bundled into the nightly rate: the cleaning component is part of the rental fee for VAT and accounting purposes.
 The cleaner cost remains a deductible expense.